 State-responsible inmates in local/regional jails.
-Local and regional jails should have a choice as to whether it will keep state-responsible inmates (tier II) in their facility after the 60-days from the date of the final sentencing order has passed.
-Willing facilities could contract with the state to keep such inmates past the 60-day period; those jails unable to keep state-responsible inmates due to space or resource limitations should not be compelled to contract with the state or otherwise keep state inmates past the 60-day period.
+Local and regional jails should have a choice as to whether it will keep state-responsible inmates (tier II) in their facility after the 60-days from the date of the final sentencing order.
+Willing facilities could contract with the state to keep such inmates past the 60-day period; those jails unable to keep state-responsible inmates due to space or resource limitations should not be compelled to keep state inmates past the 60-day period.

 Behavioral health regulations for jails.
 The 2019 General Assembly approved legislation directing the Board of Local and Regional Jails to draft standards for new regulations to address health and behavioral health service needs in local and regional jails, as well as discharge planning for inmates with behavioral health needs.
-VML supports sufficient and sustained state funding to meet these new requirements including enhanced per diem payments and It is clear that new behavioral health regulations will create a fiscal impact for communities and their jails.
-The state must find a way to alleviate those new costs.
-This could include creating a health/behavioral health add-on to state per diem payments or otherwise funding new positions and associated costs through the Compensation Board for newly required services.
-(Note: Updated language)
+VML supports sufficient and sustained state funding to meet these new requirements including enhanced per diem payments and otherwise funding new positions and associated costs through the Compensation Board for newly required services.